Ingredients

 Vitamin C for Sensitive Skin: Ascorbic Acid or Derivatives?

-Let's talk about vitamin C. How well tolerated is vitamin C for sensitive skin?
+Let's talk about vitamin C. How well is vitamin C tolerated by sensitive skin?
 Which vitamin C is effective?
-You shouldn't spend money unnecessarily.
-If so, it should be effective.
+You don't want to spend unnecessary money.
+If you do, it should be effective.

 INCI: